Mobile Frame Zero:

 Who are you?

 We’re Joshua A.C.
-Newman (author of Shock: Social Science Fiction and Shock: Human Contact), Vincent Baker (author of Dogs in the Vineyard and Apocalypse World) and Soren Roberts, one of the Internet’s best-known LEGO® mecha designers.
+Newman (author of Shock: Social Science Fiction and Shock: Human Contact) and Vincent Baker (author of Dogs in the Vineyard and Apocalypse World).
 Vincent’s son Sebastian is our apprentice game designer.

 I want to know more!

 Download the game and play it with your friends!
-If you like it, come back and shoot me a few bucks.
-You might want to chat with the MoFØs at the Mobile Frame Hangar to share ideas, ask questions, and learn about building and strategy!
+If you like it, come back and shoot me a few bucks because making games is my living and you want me to survive to make more and better games.
+You might want to chat with the MoFØs at the Mobile Frame Hangar and the Mobile Frame Zero Discord to share ideas, ask questions, and learn about building and strategy!

 PS: I think the most brilliant idea in the rules is using Legos as destructible terrain.
 Awesome!